BlauGroup/HiPRGen/README.md

 The most consistent way to get HiPRGen running (especially on macos, where the conda version of MPI doesn't work consistently) is using the [nix package manager](https://nixos.org/).
 Instructions for installing nix can be found [here](https://nixos.org/download.html).
 HiPRGen requires nix version >= 2.4.
 If you have an older version installed, upgrade instructions can be found [here](https://nixos.org/manual/nix/unstable/installation/upgrading.html).

-HiPRGen uses [nix flakes](https://www.tweag.io/blog/2020-05-25-flakes/) which need to be enabled by adding `experimental-features = nix-command flakes` to the file `~/.config/nix/nix.conf`.
-Once nix is installed, running `nix develop` in the HiPRGen directory will launch a shell in which HiPRen can be used.

 If you would prefer to use conda, the dependencies are `pymatgen`, `openbabel`, `pygraphviz`, `pycairo` and `mpi4py`.
 Create a conda environment where these are installed and then run `pip install -e .` from the HiPRGen directory.
-Again, on macos, conda and MPI don't work well together.
+Again, in our experience, the conda version of MPI does not work well.

 The whole process looks like this:
 ```
 # this first step requires sudo to create the directory as root /nix with permissions 755.
 sh <(curl -L https://nixos.org/nix/install) --daemon

+## if you have an M1 mac, you also need to force nix to use x86 emulation mode
+## some of our dependencies don't have native arm versions.
+## uncomment the following lines if you have an M1 mac.
+# mkdir -p ~/.config/nix
+# echo "system = x86_64-darwin" > ~/.config/nix/nix.conf

 # close your existing terminal and open a new one

-mkdir -p ~/.config/nix
-echo "experimental-features = nix-command flakes" > ~/.config/nix/nix.conf
 git clone https://github.com/BlauGroup/HiPRGen
 cd HiPRGen
-nix develop
+nix-shell
 ```

 ### Tests